Policy of Satisfactory Academic Progress (SAP)

 A student's academic performance is evaluated at certain predetermined points in time, based on the percentage of semester credit hours attempted.
 These evaluation points occur at least once in each academic year, and at the one-quarter point and midpoint of the maximum time periods of education.
 The periods for completion of parts of programs are expressed in terms of 1.5 times the number of credit units required for their completion.
-For the BS degree, the maximum number of attempted units permitted is 184; for the BA degree it is 187 units, for the MBA and MS degrees it is 54 units, and for the DBA degree it is 140 units.
+For the BS degree, the maximum number of attempted units permitted is 184; for the BA degree it is 185 units, for the MBA and MS degrees it is 54 units, and for the DBA degree it is 140 units.
 These figures represent the maximum number of credit hours that can be attempted before being disqualified as a degree-seeking student.

 If a student fails, at the one-quarter-evaluation point, to meet the minimum academic achievement or successful credit completion standards, he/she may continue at Lincoln University as a probationary student.
 If a student fails to meet the minimum academic achievement or successful credit completion standards at the mid-point evaluation, he/she is not eligible for the university scholarship funds or financial aid, may not be placed on probation, and must be dismissed unless he/she is placed in an extended enrollment status.
-If approved by the Dean of Students, the student may continue as a conditional one in an extended enrollment status in order to retake courses in which he/she was previously unsuccessful.
+If approved by the Provost, the student may continue as a conditional one in an extended enrollment status in order to retake courses in which he/she was previously unsuccessful.
 If a student demonstrates, after retaking the courses, that he/she is academically and motivationally prepared to continue in the program, so that the recalculated GPA and successful semester-credit completion rate meets or exceed the minimum requirements, the student may be reinstated as a probationary student until the following evaluation.
 The Registrar must approve the reinstatement.
 Grades earned as a probationary student previously or during the extended enrollment period as a conditional student may substitute for the previous failures in the calculation of the resulting student's GPA.
 Detailed criteria for SAP are specified with a chart in each program's description.

-The estimated time for a degree completion (MTDC) is influenced by the transferred credit units, calculated during registration, and is determined by the formulas:
+The estimated time for a degree completion (ETDC) is influenced by the transferred credit units and the supplemental/foundation courses units, calculated during registration, and is determined by the formulas:

-for DBA degree: MTDC (in years) = 7.5 – (the number of transferred credit units)/18.
+for DBA degree: MTDC (in semesters) = 11 – (the number of transferred credit units)/9.

 Students who seek to earn an additional degree and wish to use part of credit units received earlier are treated in the same way as students transferring credit units from other schools.

-The impact of the non-punitive grade on satisfactory progress is as follows: credit is given for the non-punitive Credit (CR) grade and is included in the calculation of a student's maximum program length and credit limits, but excluded from the grade point average.
+The impact of the non-punitive grade on satisfactory progress is as follows: credit is given for the non-punitive Credit (CR) grade and is included in the calculation of a student's maximum program length and credit limits but excluded from the grade point average.
 No credit is given for the following grade or symbols: no credit (NC), withdrawal (W), incomplete (I), no basis for grade (Y), or in progress (IP), which are included in the calculation of a student's maximum program length and credit limits, but excluded from calculations of the grade point average.
 When a course is repeated (R), the last grade and credit units earned replace the previous grade and credit units.
 Duplicate credit units are not given for two or more passing efforts.
 Only the last grade and credit are included in the calculation of a student's GPA, but all courses are included in maximum program length and credit limits.
 The "F" grade (failure) is included in the calculation of the student's GPA, maximum program length, and credit limits.